EthanTheMaster/cs360-final-project/TECHNICAL_DESIGN.md

 ## Points of Consideration When Implementing `AbstractLocalGame`
 * Make sure to call the methods in `gameEventHandler` when a notable event has occurred.
 In particular these methods should be invoked in the `deductLife` method.
 * Make a field `lastRecordedTime: Long = null` that is first populated on the first call to `updateState`.
 Every subsequent call to `updateState` should compute the "delta time" between the current time of the `updateState` call and the `lastRecordedTime`.
 The use of a "delta time" decouples the game updating from the computer's hardware speed.
-  * This "delta time" should be used to update all entities in the `entities` list by changing the positions in accordance with the delta time each entity's velocity.
+  * This "delta time" should be used to update all entities in the `entities` list by changing the positions in accordance with the delta time and each entity's velocity.
 For example the loop below could be used to update the positions.
   ```java
     for (Entity entity : entities) {
         entity.setPosition(